 Veterans & Military Families 1-800-273-8255 Press 1

-13 Reasons Why: SSWAA’s Response “13 Reasons Why is a Netflix series that focuses on an adolescent girl who killed herself and left behind a series of audio recordings that explain reasons why she committed suicide.”
+13 Reasons Why: Support for Educators and Families SSWAA’s Response “13 Reasons Why is a Netflix series that focuses on an adolescent girl who killed herself and left behind a series of audio recordings that explain reasons why she committed suicide.”
 “Concerns about the graphic content in 13 Reasons Why have been raised by teachers, mental health professionals, and practitioners across the country.”
 SSWAA’s response and recommendations for educators and families to effectively address the themes and issues arising from this series.
 Source: School Social Work Association of America.

 13 Reasons Why Resources: Suicide Prevention Resource Center has compiled numerous resources to help address the most common questions from parents, schools, media, and community leaders to help you talk about the series and suicide risk and prevention.
 Source: Suicide Prevention Resource Center